soundpress/RulesOfNYC/docs/c47/index.rst

 (g) If HRA offers incentives to landlords to participate in the CityFHEPS program, such incentives shall not be available for the rental of a unit where the previous tenant was receiving CityFHEPS, FHEPS or rental assistance under 68 RCNY Chapter 7 or 68 RCNY Chapter 8, unless the landlord can show good cause for not renewing such tenant, such as serious or repeated violations of the lease.
 Good cause will generally not be found unless the landlord has provided the tenant with 30 days written notice of the intent to not renew, including the reasons for non-renewal.

-(h) HRA in its discretion may offer payments to landlords of units that are subject to the HPD/HDC Marketing Handbook pursuant to a regulatory agreement or similar instrument, for which HPD or HDC is requiring or approving such units to be filled by homeless individuals or families instead of or subsequent to a lottery, where such payments are needed to make up the difference between the CityFHEPS maximum rent under 68 RCNY § 10-05 and the regulatory rent.
+(h) Notwithstanding any provisions in this chapter to the contrary, HRA in its discretion may offer payments to landlords of units that are subject to the New York City Department of Housing Preservation and Development (“HPD”)/New York City Housing Development Corporation (“HDC”) Marketing Handbook pursuant to a regulatory agreement or similar instrument, for which HPD or HDC is requiring or approving such units to be filled by homeless individuals or families instead of or subsequent to a lottery, where such payments are needed to make up the difference between the CityFHEPS maximum rent under 68 RCNY § 10-05 and the regulatory rent.
+In such instances, the rent for the unit may exceed the maximum rent levels set forth in 68 RCNY § 10-05, including at the time of initial approval of the CityFHEPS application, but may not exceed the regulatory rent.

 (Added City Record 9/28/2018, eff.
 10/28/2018; amended City Record 2/7/2020, eff.
-2/7/2020)
+2/7/2020; amended City Record 4/29/2020, eff.
+5/29/2020)